brainhack-school2025/analyses_friends_annotations/README.md

 ## Background
 This project is based on the friends annotations dataset, which contains half-episodes that are annotated.
-The goal of these annotations are to give context about the visual stimuli (FRIENDS half-episodes) that were shown to participants in a fmri.
+The goal of these annotations are to give context about the visual stimuli (FRIENDS half-episodes) that were shown to participants in a fmri machine.
 This dataset is also one of the dataset available for the Algonauts challenge, where participants use the stimuli data and the brain response data to create brain encoding models.

 Here are some questions that encoding models attempt to address that I took from the MAIN educational website :